netl/can-rover/readme.md

 |current    | -10 A | 30 A |

 ## Firmware
-* `sudo ip link set up can0 type can bitrate 500000`
+* can-utils: `sudo ip link set up can0 type can bitrate 500000`
 * All messages are `big-endian`.
 * [python-can](https://python-can.readthedocs.io/en/stable/scripts.html) has great tools for debugging.
 * `cd firmware; make`